splunk/public-o11y-docs/gdi/opentelemetry/deployment-modes.rst

 * Default, which includes the ``agent`` deamonset and the ``clusterReceiver`` deployment component.
 * All collector modes, which includes ``agent`` deamonset, and the ``clusterReceiver`` and the ``gateway`` components.

 By default, the ``agent`` daemonset deploys a pod running the OpenTelemetry Collector agent in each node of your Kubernetes cluster.
-The agent pods send data from your applications, services, and other objects running in each node to Splunk Observability Cloud.
+The agent pods gather data from your applications, services, and other objects running in their respective nodes, then send the data to Splunk Observability Cloud.

 .. image:: /_images/gdi/k8s-daemonset.png
    :width: 60%
-   :alt: The ``agent`` daemonset deploys the OpenTelemetry Collector in ``agent`` mode to a pod in each node of your Kubernetes cluster.
-The agent pods send data from your applications, services, and other objects running in each node to Splunk Observability Cloud.
+   :alt: This Kubernetes cluster contains three nodes.
+Each node contains an OpenTelemetry Collector agent pod that sends telemetry data to Splunk Observability Cloud.

 For more information on the components on each mode, see :ref:`helm-chart-components`.